AshIsbitt/DevOpsCheatSheets/git_cheat_sheet.md

 #### Branches
 - `git branch <name>` - Create a new branch from the main/master branch.
 Add a second name of a parent branch to branch off of that.
-    - '-d' - Adding this flag before the branch name will delete the branch.
+    - `-d` - Adding this flag before the branch name will delete the branch.
 Sometimes you need to use `-D` as a forceful delete
     - `--list` - This will list all active branches
         - `-r` - Adding this flag to --list will let you view remote branches (see [Working with Remotes](#Working with Remotes))
     - `-m` - Move the specified branch.
 Adding a second string will rename the branch